“The Wyze Thermostat and optional Room Sensors make it easy to keep your home warm and cozy.”

 - Easy-to-use and versatile smartphone app

 - Installation can be a pain

 Wyze has quickly become the go-to company for affordable, practical, smart home gadgets.
-That holds true for theand its new , which help keep your entire home comfortable with little upkeep required.
+That holds true for the Wyze Thermostat and its new Wyze Room Sensors, which help keep your entire home comfortable with little upkeep required.
 Regardless of the size of your home or feet running around it, this smart thermostat and its optional Sensors are more than up to the task of keeping its temperature consistent.

 The Wyze Thermostat does require a C-wire, although an included adapter allows you to upgrade nearly all existing setups.
 There are a few quirks that might make it less than perfect for some households, but most families will find heaps of value in the frugal Wyze Thermostat.

 If you’re upgrading from a decades-old thermostat, the Wyze Thermostat will feel futuristic as soon as you take it out of the box.
 Buttons are completely absent on all sides of the black, pill-shaped product, with just a small, motion-activated IPS display and a clickable temperature wheel on its front.
 It’s a slick-looking thermostat considering its price, and it feels much more expensive than you’d expect.

 Each unit also comes with an optional wall plate that can be used to hide unpainted areas from your old thermostat, or if you’d just like to give it a more prominent place on your wall.